C4Q/AC-Android/cohort_5.4/unit_01/01_05_For_Loops_and_Methods.md

 ## Warm-up (5 minutes)
 Declare a variable of type `int`, and assign it a value of `0`.

-Create a `while` loop that increases (increments) the value of an `int` variable outside the `while` loop, and if the variable's value grows to equal the number `5`, break the loop.
+Create a `while` loop that increases (increments) the value of an `int` variable outside the `while` loop, and prints the value of the variable to the screen.
+When the variable's value grows to equal the number `5`, break the loop.

 # Lecture